|Guide||♦||12 Triplogs||Mine 0||0 Topics|

 A classic redrock hike

 Coyote Gulch is one of my favorite hikes/backpacks ever.
 So much beauty contained in this canyon it's hard to soak it all in, and I've been down there several times.
 The sheer walls adorned with some of the best desert varnish anywhere along with deep undercut amphitheaters, waterfalls, and fantastic cottonwoods make this a spot to die for.

-There are a couple ways in, but I think the Hurricane Wash route is probably the best in terms of time and easy of entry.
-It is a little mind numbing for the first few miles as you are up on a rather flat plateau walking through a wash and plenty of cow patties.
+There are a couple of ways in, but I think the Hurricane Wash route is probably the best in terms of time and ease of entry.
+It is a little mind-numbing for the first few miles as you are up on a rather flat plateau walking through a wash and plenty of cow patties.
 It can be hot up there as you are exposed with little shade.
-There is plenty of ankle busting, flour-like sand which is not fun if you are carrying a heavy pack.
+There is plenty of ankle-busting, flour-like sand which is not fun if you are carrying a heavy pack.
 Trekking poles help maintain your speed and balance through this stuff.
-I can't imagine doing it when its > 90...
+I can't imagine doing it when it's > 90°...
 But soon enough, you begin to descend into wonderland.
-Hurricane wash itself it pretty interesting, many neat formations and interesting sights along the way....
+Hurricane Wash itself is pretty interesting, with many neat formations and interesting sights along the way.

 But as soon as it converges with Coyote Creek, a marvel of geology, erosion, time, and space overwhelm the senses.